lizzybit/Formula1/README.md

 1. Which constructor teams are the most successful in terms of total races entered and total points earned?
 2. Which drivers are the most successful in terms of total points and wins?
 3. Which country produces the most world champions?
+4. What is the track record for each circuits and who set that record?
-4. Does higher altitude cause more engine failures in Formula 1 races?
+5. Does higher altitude cause more engine failures in Formula 1 races?

 ## 3. Dataset: Data Retrieval and Standard Descriptive Analysis